raspberrypilearning/from-me-to-you/en/step_4.md

 You will make a **digital card** in Scratch with graphics, interaction, and sound.

-You will be able to share your digital card using the **web address** for your Scratch project.
+To share your digital card, you will be able to use the **web address** for your Scratch project.

 Now, decide who you will make your digital card for, the reason for making it, and what it will look like.